 The help you get will move from children’s services to adult social care when you’re 18 years old.

 You’ll get an assessment to see if you can get help from adult social care.
-This will happen automatically so you don’t need to apply.
-You may get a personal budget to pay for your care as well.
+This will happen automatically if you are known to children social care, so you don’t need to apply.
+If you are not known to children’s social care a referral may be needed.

-Once the assessment has been completed we'll discuss with you the level of need and what support can be put in place.
+Once the assessment has been completed, and you are found eligible under the Care Act 2014, we'll discuss with you the level of support required to meet your needs and options for how this support can be provided.

 The support could be: